perfectphase/Perfectphase.Azure.AppService.EasyAuth/README.md

     .AddEasyAuthAzureAd());
 ```

-The middleware also supports the Challenge, Forbidden and SignOut handlers to you will be redirected to the correct endpoints supported by EasyAuth if you chose not to have EasyAuth force the user to authenticate for you.
+The middleware also supports the Challenge, Forbidden and SignOut handlers so you will be redirected to the correct endpoints supported by EasyAuth if you chose not to have EasyAuth force the user to authenticate for you.

 # Development